petergardfjall/garminexport/README.md

 garminexport
 ============
-The Garmin Connect activity exporter is a program that downloads all activities for a given [Garmin Connect](http://connect.garmin.com/) account and stores them locally on the user's computer.
+The Garmin Connect activity exporter is a program that downloads *all* activities for a given [Garmin Connect](http://connect.garmin.com/) account and stores them locally on the user's computer.

+The directory also contains an ``incremental_backup.py`` program that can be used for incremental backups of your account.
+This script only downloads activities that haven't already been downloaded to a certain backup directory.
+It is typically a quicker alternative (except for the first time when all activities will need to be downloaded).

 Prerequisites
 =============